 February 10, 1988 ~ Jazz pianist, organist Don Patterson passed away in Philadelphia, Pennsylvania, USA ~ Influenced by Erroll Garner and Jimmy Smith.
 Well over a dozen albums to his name as a leader or co-leader, especially noted for the mid-1960s albums Holiday Soul and The Exciting New Organ Of Don Patterson, the latter featuring Booker Ervin.
 Regularly collaborated with Sonny Stitt, including on the highly acclaimed Soul People album.
 Other notable collaborations include Eddie Lockjaw Davis, Eric Kloss, and Lou Donaldson.
 His struggles with substance addiction would seriously hinder his career in the 1970s, yet Patterson continued to record from time to time ~ Patterson was born in 1936

-February 10, 1986 ~ Producer, A&R scout Art Satherley, full name Arthur Edward Satherley, passed away in Fountain Valley, California, USA ~ Active as a talent scout since the early 1920s, starting with early blues artists such as Ma Rainey, Blind Lemon Jefferson, Blind Blake.
+February 10, 1986 ~ Producer, A&R scout Art Satherley, full name Arthur Edward Satherley, passed away in Fountain Valley, California, USA ~ Active as a talent scout since the early-1920s, starting with early blues artists such as Ma Rainey, Blind Lemon Jefferson, Blind Blake.
 Joined American Record Corporation by the end of the decade where he oversaw Leadbelly's first commercial recordings.
 Would go on to head country and blues A&R departments when the company was taken over by Columbia Records, where he would be helpful in advancing the careers of acts like the Carter Family, Vernon Dalhart, Bob Wills, Lefty Frizzell, Marty Robbins, Alberta Hunter, Big Bill Broonzy, Josh White, Leroy Carr, and Memphis Minnie.
-Satherley semi-retired from music in 1952, producing only occassionally thereafter ~ Satherley was born in 1889
+Satherley semi-retired from music in 1952, producing only occasionally thereafter ~ Satherley was born in 1889

 February 10, 1986 ~ Synth-pop, new wave, alternative rock outfit Depeche Mode release Stripped, lead single off their Black Celebration album ~ A top 10 hit in Ireland, top 20 in the band's native UK.
 Lead singer David Gahan has commented on the song: “It's not about sex.
 It's to do with having nothing except yourself.
 The people in the song could strip off if they wanted to though.
 The song is also a bit chancy.
 It doesn't capture you immediately.
 Some people hear it and say ‘Is that it?’.
 Others go ‘Brilliant!’.”